aruncs31s/Notes_2024/Communication/Modulation/QAM.md

 - Dynamic Adjustment: Adjusts the modulation scheme based on the channel conditions.
 - Improved Spectral Efficiency
 - Constant Bit Error Rate (BER)

+**Here the modulation scheme is changed based on the channel conditions**.
+The modulation scheme is changed based on the **Signal-to-Noise Ratio (SNR)** of the channel.
+Also the receiver should also know the change in modulation scheme in order to decode the information.

+- This paper mainly focus on error performance and spectral efficiency of **Adaptive Modulation** Schemes.